eigs/EVSL/README.md

 ###  INSTALLATION
 -----------------------------------------------------------------------

-**Library**: The users only need to modify the file makefile.in [see makefile.in.example for samples of files makefile.in that are given for mac-os and for Linux].
+**Library**: The user only needs to modify the file makefile.in [see makefile.in.example for samples of files makefile.in that are given for mac-os and for Linux].
   ```
   cp makefile.in_Linux/MacOS.example makefile.in.
   modify makefile.in [provide C compiler and BLAS/LAPACK path]
   make clean; make
   ```
 **Test programs**:
-      In the TESTS_* directories, one will find makefiles to build sample drivers that test a few different situations.
+      In the directories under TESTS/, you will find makefiles to build sample drivers that test a few different situations.
-      For building the drivers for rational filtering solvers and all drivers for generalized eigenvalue problems in TESTS_Gen_* directories, one will also need to modify EXTERNAL/makefile.in, where SUITESPARSE path needs to be provided.
+      For building the drivers for rational filtering solvers and all drivers for generalized eigenvalue problems in TESTS_Gen_* directories, you will also need to modify EXTERNAL/makefile.in, where SUITESPARSE path needs to be provided.

 **SuiteSparse**:
       SuiteSparse is the default direct linear solver of EVSL, for the rational filtering and generalized eigenvalue problems.
-      EVSL use UMFPACK to solve linear systems with (A-SIGMA I) or (A-SIGMA B), and use CHOLMOD to solve linear systems with B.
+      EVSL uses SuiteSparse to solve linear systems with (A-SIGMA I) or (A-SIGMA B), and  CHOLMOD for  solving linear systems with B.

       Users can use other solvers by providing the same interface as done for SuiteSparse.
       Follow the examples implemented in EXTERNAL/evsl_suitesparse.c

 >  NOTE:  SuiteSparse is NOT distributed with EVSL, and is Copyrighted by Timothy Davis.
->  Please refer to SuiteSparse package for its License. [http://faculty.cse.tamu.edu/davis/suitesparse.html]
+>  Refer to SuiteSparse package for its License. [http://faculty.cse.tamu.edu/davis/suitesparse.html]

 -----------------------------------------------------------------------
 ###  LINKING  WITH  UMFPACK (SuiteSparse 4.5.3)